A2PhotonicSensors/skimage_edge_production/README.md

 cd /home/odroid/skimage_edge_production
 ./skimage.sh
 ```
-EgThis will shutdown any running instances of Skimage on the system and restart Skimage.
+This will shutdown any running instances of Skimage on the system and restart Skimage.
 For more technical details, see the [developer documentation](https://github.com/nstelzen/skimage_edge).

+## Skimage parameters

+The parameter for Skimage are contained in two files: [Utilities/skimage_variables.env](Utilities/skimage_variables.env) and [data/skimage_parameters.xlsx](data/skimage_parameters.xlsx)

+[Utilities/skimage_variables.env](Utilities/skimage_variables.env) contains basic system information mostly useful for the deployment of Skimage.
+The contents shouldn't change much, if at all.
+Note that these parameters are valid for all of the Odroids.

+[data/skimage_parameters.xlsx](data/skimage_parameters.xlsx) is the principle location of the Skimage parameters.

 # Deployment